 “It’s gonna be monstrous this year, 75-feet by 35-feet,” said Crockett Savage, a junior and member of the Plowboys organization.

 The buzz around campus is also extending to another centerpiece of homecoming week – beating the drum.

 The tradition began in the 1920s when Tarleton’s school rivalry with North Texas Agricultural College was at its peak.
 Traditionally, the constant sound of drumming was used to intimidate and discourage NTAC students from attempting to cause any trouble on the John Tarleton Agricultural College campus during homecoming.

 The beating of the drum will still be heard all hours of the day from the moment it begins after Yell Contest; however, the sticks that are used to beat the drum will be completely different.
-In the past, students have used various instruments to flatten the steel drum – from rough split logs to two by fours.
-Although for some it may seem appealing to beat the drum with these random items, Tarleton students will no longer have that opportunity.
-From now on, students and organizations will beat the drum with pre-cut sticks that will be provided instead.
+In the past, students have used various instruments to beat the steel drum – from rough-split logs to two by fours.
+Although for some it may seem appealing to beat the drum with these random items, it is a risk as it may damage the drum.
+Tarleton could replace it with a similar handpan drum, but for now they would like to keep their current drum in good condition.
+With this in mind, Tarleton students will no longer have the opportunity to use random objects to play the drum and, from now on, students and organizations will beat the drum with pre-cut sticks that will be provided instead.